 Personality refers to an individual’s unique patterns of feeling, behaving, and thinking.
 Environmental and social experiences and inherited characteristics influence these.
 Throughout a person’s lifetime, their personality usually stays over time.

 Personality disorders are maladaptive ways of behaving, thinking, and feeling.
 Personality disorders are long-term behavioral patterns and experiences that significantly differ from societal expectations.
 Individuals with personality disorders deviate from the cultural norm.
-Personality disorders usually cause distress and problems in social functioning, which can last over time.
-When left unmanaged, personality disorders significantly impair:
+A personality disorder may cause distress and problems in social functioning, which can last over time.
+When left unmanaged, a personality disorder may significantly impair the behavioral responses of a person.

 - Emotional response